PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/instance_segmentation.en.md

 </table>

 * The `model_name` must be specified.
 After specifying `model_name`, the default model parameters built into PaddleX are used.
 If `model_dir` is specified, the user-defined model is used.
 * `threshold` is the threshold for filtering low-confidence objects.
-The default is `None`, which means using the settings from the previous layer.
-The priority of parameter settings from highest to lowest is: `predict parameter &gt; create_model initialization &gt; yaml configuration file`.
+The default is `None`, which means using the settings from the lower priority.
+The priority of parameter settings from highest to lowest is: `predict parameter > create_model initialization > yaml configuration file`.

 * The `predict()` method of the general instance segmentation model is called for inference prediction.
 The `predict()` method has parameters `input`, `batch_size`, and `threshold`, which are explained as follows: